timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-09-28
+# Objectives for Today 2021-09-29

-- Dig into what is going on with the Marketing Data Collector not running nightlies.
+- Dig into why web-server is getting so many emails...
-- Separate Mesh data / loading from the visual in Internal Combustion Engine.
-- Get TurtleBrains GameTimer working/linking in headless build mode.
-- Get Rally of Rockets building and linking in headless build mode, without OpenGL, OpenAL etc.
-- Find and add the build on game server from the soapbox project.
-- Add a list of players on the Lobby/Results screen.
-- Get the first playtest working and go from there...
+- Fix the SIGPIPE issue found during the playtest.
+- Spend some time in Blender and/or Track Builder to make some test arenas
+- more?

 **Purpose**

-Get Rally of Rockets rewrite/refactor wrapped up.
+Figure out if Rally of Rockets is the right path forward, or get to the bail point as soon as possible.